iopa-io/iopa-coap-packet/README.md

 [![NPM](https://nodei.co/npm/iopa-coap-packet.png?downloads=true)](https://nodei.co/npm/iopa-coap-packet/)

 ## About
-`iopa-coap-packet` is a lightweight Constrained Application Protocol (CoAP) packet transport, based on the Internet of Protocols Association (IOPA) open standard
+`iopa-coap-packet` is a lightweight Constrained Application Protocol (CoAP) packet transport, based on the Internet of Protocols Alliance (IOPA) specification

 It translates CoAP packets to and from standard IOPA format.

 It is not intended as a standalone CoAP server, as it does not contain the standard protocol logic for acknowledges, observes etc., but can form the basis for one.
-See [`iopa-coap`](https://github.com/iopa-source/iopa-coap) for an open-source, standards-based, drop-in replacement for CoAP servers such as [`node-coap`](https://github.com/mcollina/node-coap).
+See [`iopa-coap`](https://github.com/iopa-io/iopa-coap) for an open-source, standards-based, drop-in replacement for CoAP servers such as [`node-coap`](https://github.com/mcollina/node-coap).

 `iopa-coap-packet` uses the widely used library ['coap-packet'](https://github.com/mcollina/coap-packet) for protocol formatting.